Best Banana Cream Pie

 Woman placing plastic wrap on custard in a glass bowl.

-You can simply dollop it on, OR if you want to create those lovely swoopy peaks and valleys you see on those awesome pies at the bakeries, you can make that happen.
+You can simply dollop whipped cream on, OR if you want to create those lovely swoopy peaks and valleys you see on those awesome pies at the bakeries, you can make that happen.
 The best tool for this job is a mini offset spatula.
-A small offset is perfect for creating gorgeous swoops in whipped cream toppings, or to make perfect peaks and valleys in the meringue for a Lemon Meringue Pie.
+A small offset is perfect for creating gorgeous swoops in whipped cream toppings or making perfect peaks and valleys in the meringue for a Lemon Meringue Pie.

-Just let your hand gently move in a circular motion through the cream, up and down and swirly motion, without over stirring the whipped cream (you don’t want to push out the air which is what makes whipped cream whipped).
+Just let your hand gently move in a circular motion through the cream, up and down in a swirly motion, without over-stirring the whipped cream (you don’t want to push out the air, which is what makes whipped cream whipped).
 Just play around with it until you get the knack of it, and create a pretty rolling landscape of whipped cream atop your pie.

 Mini offset spatula spreading whipped cream onto a Banana Cream Pie.